-- 1. The Series 2009B Bonds have been authorized and issued in accordance with the Constitution and laws of the Commonwealth of Virginia and constitute valid and binding general obligations of the City for the payment of which the City's full faith and credit are pledged. - 2.
-The City Council of the City has the power and is authorized and required by law to levy and collect annually, at the same time and in the same manner as other taxes of the City are assessed, levied and collected, a tax upon all taxable property within the City, over and above all other taxes authorized or limited by law and without limitation as to rate or amount, sufficient to pay when due the principal of and interest on the Series 2009B Bonds to the extent other funds of the City are not lawfully available and appropriated for such purpose. - 3.
-Interest on the Series 2009B Bonds is includible in the gross income of the holders thereof for purposes of federal income taxation.
-We express no opinion regarding other federal tax consequences arising with respect to the Series 2009B Bonds. - 4.
-Interest on the Series 2009B Bonds is excludable from gross income for purposes of income taxation by the Commonwealth of Virginia.
-We express no opinion regarding (i) other Virginia tax consequences arising with respect to the Series 2009B Bonds or (ii) any consequences arising with respect to the Series 2009B Bonds under the tax laws of any state or local jurisdiction other than the Commonwealth of Virginia.
+- 1. The Series 2010B Bonds have been authorized and issued in accordance with the Constitution and laws of the Commonwealth of Virginia and constitute valid and binding general obligations of the City for the payment of which the City's full faith and credit are pledged. - 2.
+The City Council of the City has the power and is authorized and required by law to levy and collect annually, at the same time and in the same manner as other taxes of the City are assessed, levied and collected, a tax upon all taxable property within the City, over and above all other taxes authorized or limited by law and without limitation as to rate or amount, sufficient to pay when due the principal of and interest on the Series 2010B Bonds to the extent other funds of the City are not lawfully available and appropriated for such purpose. - 3.
+Interest on the Series 2010B Bonds is includible in the gross income of the holders thereof for purposes of federal income taxation.
+We express no opinion regarding other federal tax consequences arising with respect to the Series 2010B Bonds. - 4.
+Interest on the Series 2010B Bonds is excludable from gross income for purposes of income taxation by the Commonwealth of Virginia.
+We express no opinion regarding (i) other Virginia tax consequences arising with respect to the Series 2010B Bonds or (ii) any consequences arising with respect to the Series 2010B Bonds under the tax laws of any state or local jurisdiction other than the Commonwealth of Virginia. - 5.
+Internal Revenue Service regulations require us to advise you that, unless otherwise specifically noted, any federal tax advice in this communication (including any attachments, enclosures, or other accompanying materials) was not intended or written to be used, and it cannot be used, by any taxpayer for the purpose of avoiding penalties that the Internal Revenue Service may impose on the taxpayer.
+This opinion is provided to support the promotion or marketing of the Series 2010B Bonds.

-The rights of the owners of the Series 2009B Bonds and the enforceability of those rights are subject to bankruptcy, insolvency, reorganization, moratorium and similar laws now or hereafter in effect affecting creditors' rights.
+The rights of the owners of the Series 2010B Bonds and the enforceability of those rights are subject to bankruptcy, insolvency, reorganization, moratorium and similar laws now or hereafter in effect affecting creditors' rights.
 The enforceability of those rights is also subject to the exercise of judicial discretion in accordance with general principles of equity.

-Our services as Bond Counsel have been limited to rendering the foregoing opinion based on our review of such legal proceedings as we deem necessary to approve the validity of the Series 2009B Bonds and the tax status of the interest on them.
-We have not been engaged and have not undertaken to review the accuracy, completeness or sufficiency of the Official Statement or other offering material relating to the Series 2009B Bonds and, therefore, we express no opinion as to the accuracy or completeness of any information that may have been relied upon by any owner of the Series 2009B Bonds in making a decision to purchase the Series 2009B Bonds.
+Our services as Bond Counsel have been limited to rendering the foregoing opinion based on our review of such legal proceedings as we deem necessary to approve the validity of the Series 2010B Bonds and the tax status of the interest on them.
+We have not been engaged and have not undertaken to review the accuracy, completeness or sufficiency of the Official Statement or other offering material relating to the Series 2010B Bonds and, therefore, we express no opinion as to the accuracy or completeness of any information that may have been relied upon by any owner of the Series 2010B Bonds in making a decision to purchase the Series 2010B Bonds.

-This opinion is rendered as of its date, and we assume no obligation to revise or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention or any changes in law that may hereafter occur
+This opinion is rendered as of its date, and we assume no obligation to revise or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention or any changes in law that may hereafter occur.